Quantum Phase Estimation (QPE) for Solving Molecular Energies

 The Hamiltonian is defined on 6 qubits, and contains 231 Pauli strings

-Finally, we calculate the ground state energy as a reference solution to our quantum solver (note that the Hamiltonian obtained from the Molecule object excludes the nuclear repulsion energy).
+Finally, we calculate the ground state energy as a reference solution to the quantum solver

 Preparing the Molecule for QPE